Here we have collated the answers to the most popular frequently asked questions regarding Russian visas.

 A Russian visa is required for nationals of most countries.
 However, recently Russia established a visa-free regime with several European, Asian and South American countries.
 To find out whether the visa-free regime is applicable in your case, please check a list of visa-free regime nationalities for Russia

 To obtain a Russian visa, you first need to obtain an invitation (visa support) issued by an authorised organisation.
 Then you should take that invitation to the Russian consulate in your country in order to obtain an actual visa.
-Global Singapore Associates Pte Ltd provides tourist and business invitations
+Global Singapore provides tourist and business invitations

 and can assist you in applying for a visa on your behalf.

 (visa support) and can lodge an application for visa on your behalf.
 The visa fees vary depending on the applicant’s citizenship and processing time.
-Please contact our office on (+65) 9387 7672
+Please, email us at [email protected]

-We will be glad to issue a tourist letter of invitation for you upon receiving a request.
-An invitation will be processed same or next business day.
+We will be glad to help you obtaining a tourist letter of invitation for you upon receiving a request.
+An invitation will be processed the same or next business day.

 Generally, the type of visa that you may use mostly depends on the duration of your visit.
 However, a tourist or business visa cannot be used if:

-In these cases invitations must be processed by the persons or entities you really plan to visit.
+In these cases, an invitation must be processed by the persons or entities you really plan to visit.